jberg1980/Google-Cloud-IAM-Policy/README.md

 ## Lab Set-up and Tools

-1. **GCP Account**: Sign up for a free GCP account if you don't have one.
+1. **Cloudskillsboost GCP Account**: I have signed up and registered GCP account.
-2. **Google Cloud Console**: Access to the Google Cloud Console.
+2. **Google Cloud Console**: Access to the Google Cloud Console on Qwiklabs platform.
-3. **Google Cloud SDK**: Install the Google Cloud SDK on your local machine.

 ## Exercises